Corionis/ELS/docs/features.md

 # Features

-Entertainment Library Synchronizer (ELS) has a variety of basic and advanced features and can work in a variety of ways.
+Entertainment Library Synchronizer (ELS) has a variety of basic and advanced features that may be used in a variety of ways.

-## General
+## Basics

- * ELS is both a desktop application, the Navigator, and a command line tool.
+ * ELS is both a desktop application, the Navigator, and can be used as a command line tool.

  * Views a collection as a set of logical libraries and titles that may span multiple storage devices.

- * ELS Navigator may be used on:
+ * Navigator may be used on:
-   * A workstation for creating new content & collecting mobile media.
+   * A workstation for collecting & creating new content.
    * A data/media server, e.g. Plex server.
    * A back-up for either a workstation or server.
    * Together these modes support a variety of scenarios.